zmiguel2011/PFL-TP1/README.md

   printMatrix(Board, 1, Nmax).
 ```

-After computing the lenght of the board, and therefore it's size, `printHeader/1` is called which, with the help of predicates `printHeader1/2` and `printDivider/2` print on the screen the header of the board complete with column numbers, followed by a Row divider.
+After computing the lenght of the board, and therefore its size, `printHeader/1` is called which, with the help of predicates `printHeader1/2` and `printDivider/2` prints on the screen the header of the board complete with column numbers, followed by a Row divider.

-The predicate `printMatrix/3` is responsible for printing the rest of the Board, taking a list `Board`, the current column number `N`, and the maximum column number `Nmax`.
+The predicate `printMatrix/3` is responsible for printing the rest of the Board, taking a list `Board`, the current column number `N`, starting at 1, and the maximum column number `Nmax`.
 It recursively iterates of the list of Rows, printing each Row (using `printRow/1`), the subsequent divider and incrementing the column number.

 There are also display predicates for the menu, such as: